aarongilly/notes/content/Budget.md

 ---
+created: 2023-07-08
 aliases:
 tags:
   - money
 ---
 **The first step in mastering finances.**

 Having a budget is literally the first step in mastering your finances.
 Without a budget you're flying in the dark.
-Budgets tell you where your money is going (and the size of your [[Burn Rate]]), where your money will go*, and how big your [[Emergency Fund]] needs to be.
+Budgets tell you where your money is going (and the size of your [[Burn Rate]]), where your money will go, and how big your [[Emergency Fund]] needs to be.

 Your budget should include:
 - How much money are you making?
     - From where?
 - How much money are you spending?